Sport in Ireland: Pitch and putt

-The sport of pitch and putt originated in Cork in the 1930s, and was developed throughout Ireland during the 1940s.
+The sport of pitch and putt originated in County Cork in the 1930s, and was developed throughout Ireland during the 1940s.
 Since 1960 it has been overseen by the Pitch and Putt Union of Ireland, in turn a member of the European Pitch and Putt Association and Federation of International Pitch and Putt Associations.
 The Ireland men's national pitch and putt team won the 2008 Pitch and Putt World Cup.

 Racquet sports

-Tennis, badminton, racquetball and squash are common in Ireland.
+Tennis, badminton, racquetball and squash are common recreational sports in Ireland.
 In Tennis, Tennis Ireland is the governing body and runs several competitions between the approximately 200 clubs throughout Ireland.
 Ireland competes in tennis internationally in the Davis Cup (men's) and the Fed Cup (ladies).
 Ireland had had a prominent tennis tournament, the Irish Open, in the past, which was considered an important tournament prior to the establishment of world championship events in 1913.
 The men's event was abolished in 1979, and the women's event was abolished in 1983 - however, it remains as a lower-tier ITF tournament.
 Badminton in Ireland is run by the BUI.